Skip to main content

 I’m not sure how much I owe.
 How do I get a copy of my credit file?

 You can request a credit report online under the search “free credit report”.
-Some examples of companies who provide this service are:
+Some examples of companies that provide this service are:

 • Equifax